 This document has been compiled by consensus, considering feedback from perinatal professionals and guidance from both RCPCH and RCOG, as well as national cross specialty guidance on personal protective equipment (PPE).
 It offers advice on management of specific situations which should be interpreted in conjunction with local and network guidance.
-The evidence base around SARS-CoV-2 in the newborn has increased significantly in the past six months and there remains no conclusive evidence of perinatal transmission.
+The evidence base around SARS-CoV-2 in the newborn has increased significantly in the past year and there remains no conclusive evidence of perinatal transmission.
 There is also considerable uncertainty around the validity of SARS-CoV-2 testing in the newborn.

 We are grateful for input from many colleagues across the UK including the RCPCH Expert Group, established early in the pandemic to provide COVID-19 guidance for all paediatric services, and Misha Moore, consultant obstetrician.
-We have worked closely with the team at Bliss and are particularly appreciative of their support in regard to facilitating parental presence in the NNU.
-Thanks are due to Liz Pilling for providing the flow charts.
+We have worked closely with the team at Bliss and are particularly appreciative of their support in facilitating parental presence in the NNU.
+Thanks are due to Liz Pilling for providing the flow charts and to those neonatal practitioners who have provided feedback.